Ransomware

 In an attack that started on December 12, 2017 and lasted for over two weeks, hackers managed to infect over 200,000 devices, using a type of ransomware known as TA0001.
 TA0001 is a nasty piece of software that encrypts the entire hard drive of the infected device and forces the user to pay a ransom in order to decrypt it.
 The ransom demanded in this case was quite high- $300 per device.
 The attackers were able to extort money from victims by threatening to delete their files if the ransom was not paid.
 This attack highlights the dangers posed by malware and ransomware, and also underscores the importance of having up-to-date antivirus protection installed on your devices.

-TA0003 Persistence: The ransomware, TA0003, is an unusually complex and well-funded ransomware strain that is targeting larger enterprises.
-It has been observed to encrypt all files on a victim’s system, demand a ransom payment, and then threaten to delete the encrypted files if the ransom is not paid.
-TA0003 is thought to be affiliated with the Lazarus Group, a well-known ransomware crew that has been active for several years.
+The ransomware, TA0003, is an unusually complex and well-funded ransomware strain that is targeting larger enterprises.
+We observe that the ransomware encrypts all files on a victim’s system, demands a ransom payment, and threatens to delete the encrypted files if the ransom is not paid.
+Experts believe that the Lazarus Group, a well-known ransomware crew active for several years, is affiliated with TA0003.
 As of now, there are no known ways to decrypt files affected by TA0003.

-TA0005 Defense Evasion: The TA0005 Privilege Escalation vulnerability exists when an authenticated user with the “View All Privileges” permission accesses the TA0005 Administration module and logs in with an account that is not listed in the “Allowed Accounts” section
+The TA0005 Privilege Escalation vulnerability occurs when an authenticated user with the “View All Privileges” permission accesses the TA0005 Administration module and logs in with an account not listed in the “Allowed Accounts” section.

 Planning for a Ransomware Incident